 What Are Some Tips and Things To Avoid In Your Workshop?

-There are a few things to avoid with a HSS drill sharpening machine in your workshop:
+There are a few things to avoid with a HSS drill sharpener machine in your work shop:

 - If you are only seldom using it, choose a suitable brand for your needs.